trackIT-Systems/sonari/back/docs/developer_guide/quickstart.md

 ```

 These instructions ensure you have the necessary tools and dependencies to
-kickstart Whombat development on your local machine.
+kickstart Sonari development on your local machine.

 ## Running the Development Server